23ewrdtf/notes/README.md

 https://cloud.google.com/logging/docs/api/v2/resource-list
 ```

-###### List all resources in a specific project used by a specific network.
+#### List all resources in a specific project used by a specific network.
 ```
-Currently, the actual Cloud SDK commands doesn't not include this information.
+Currently, the actual Cloud SDK commands doesn't include this information.

 Subnets that are in auto mode cannot be deleted.